matyalatte/tuw/docs/README.md

 ## Features

+-   Define GUI in .json
+-   Save arguments
+-   Input paths by drag and drop
 -   Cross-platform
+-   Native look and feel
 -   Portable
--   Define GUI in .json
--   Save arguments
--   Able to input paths by drag and drop

 ## Downloads